oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 In this lab, you will learn how to create Oracle Integration Cloud Integration Service for Updating the Patient Data.

-* Create Update Patient Details Integration - Oracle Integration Cloud - Lab 24
+* Create Update Patient Details Integration - Oracle Integration Cloud
     * Create Second Integration to Update Patient Details
     * Add Database Connection Adapter
     * Add Mapper